Vyasatirtha: Time Period of Kuhu Yoga

-Later Years
+Later years

 There was a period of "temporary estrangement" from the royalty due to internal political friction, during which Vyasatirtha retreated to Bettakonda.
 After the death of Krishnadeva Raya, Vyasatirtha continued to advise Achyuta Deva Raya.
 Inscriptions speak of his donation of a Narasimha idol to the Vittala Temple at Hampi indicating he was still an active figure.
 His disciples Vijayendra Tirtha and Vadiraja Tirtha furthered his legacy by penning polemical works and spreading the philosophy of Dvaita into the Chola and the Malnad region, eventually assuming pontifical seats at Kumbakonam and Sodhe, respectively.
 He died in 1539 and his mortal remains are enshrined in Nava Brindavana, near Hampi.
 His remembrance day every year (called Aradhana) is celebrated in the month of Phalguna.
 He was succeeded by his disciple, Srinivasa Tirtha.

 Works

 Vyasatirtha authored eight works consisting of polemical tracts, commentaries on the works of Madhva and a few hymns.
-Visnudasacharya's Vadaratnavali, a polemical treatise against the tenets of Advaita, is considered to have significant influenced him.
-By tracing a detailed, sophisticated and historically sensitive evolution of systems of thought such as Advaita, Vyakarana, Nyaya and Mimamsa and revealing internal inconsistencies, McCrea contends that Vyasatirtha created a new form of doxography.
+Visnudasacharya's Vadaratnavali, a polemical treatise against the tenets of Advaita, is considered to have influenced him.
+By tracing a detailed and historically sensitive evolution of systems of thought such as Advaita, Vyakarana, Nyaya and Mimamsa and revealing internal inconsistencies, McCrea contends that Vyasatirtha created a new form of doxography.
 Ramanuja's Visistadvaita as well as Nagarjuna's Madhyamaka is dealt with in Nyayamruta.
 This style of polemics influenced Appayya Dikshita, who authored his own doxographical work titled Śātrasiddhāntaleśasaṃgraha.